-Canadian stock markets have now entered the 11th bear market since 1969, as prices have fallen more than 20% from recent highs.
-What can we learn from these downward trends?
+The stock markets are swinging up and down unpredictably.
+What can we learn from this volatility?
 What was the average decline during past bear markets and what happened afterwards?

 The risk of investing in the stock market can easily be underestimated, especially during a prolonged upward cycle.
 Financial crises are reminders that even the most financially sound businesses might see their share prices tumble.